anny-wu/anny-wu/README.md

 ---
 ### :woman_technologist: About Me :
-I am a first-year master's student studying Computer Science and Engineering at University of Michigan.
+I recently graduated from the University of Michigan with a Master of Science in Engineering (Computer Science and Engineering).
 - :1234: Sensitive to numbers and patterns
 - :movie_camera: Embrace creativity through photos and videos
 - :abcd: Enjoy learning about different languages and cultures